 Several of the websites include information on navigating the special education process and advocating for appropriate services.

 A basic primer on autism research for use as a reference by parents.
 A Parent’s Guide to Research includes a glossary of terms, an overview of scientific research, how to determine if a particular study may or may not be pertinent to a particular child, and questions to ask with respect to treatments, therapies, and other methodologies under consideration.

 The mission is to educate parents, professionals, and consumers by disseminating accurate, scientifically-sound information about autism and its treatment and by combating inaccurate or unsubstantiated information.

 Dedicated to increasing public awareness about the day-to-day issues faced by people on the spectrum, advocating for appropriate services for individuals across the lifespan, and providing the latest information regarding treatment, education, research, and advocacy.

-Provides an excellent overview of what is currently know about autism, from diagnosis to treatment to current statistics.
+Provides an excellent overview of what is currently known about autism, from diagnosis to treatment to current statistics.

 A good source for current research and best practices related to autism.

 A good resource for families about navigating the special education process.

 OAR publishes and provides resources to support families, educators, and clinical professionals.